 Travel funding

 The School of Civic and Economic Thought and Leadership's curriculum begins with studying, observing, and practicing ideas and extends beyond the classroom through experiential learning opportunities.
-To make experiential education accessible, students seeking a major or minor in civic and economic thought and leadership may apply for travel funding to supplement their costs when participating in approved educational opportunities.
+To make experiential education accessible, students seeking a major or minor in civic and economic thought and leadership, and MA students may apply for travel funding to supplement their costs when participating in approved educational opportunities.
 These include internships, thesis research, military academy, leadership conferences, and academic foundation programs.

-To apply for travel support funding from the School of Civic and Economic Thought and Leadership, complete the application and submit documentation at least four weeks before travel.
+To apply for travel support funding from the School of Civic and Economic Thought and Leadership, complete the application and submit documentation at least eight weeks before travel.

 “I would not have been able to do that trip without that funding (from the school)...
 It was a fantastic opportunity overall.” - Julia J. about her internship in Israel.